11th Chords

 James Lazzeroni

-James' piano music is easily accessible on platforms such as SpotifyApple MusicPandora and YouTube.
+Follow, like, support, and subscribe at: SpotifyApple MusicPandora and YouTube.
 James Lazzeroni is proud to be a member of SoloPiano.com.

 You can follow James' progress on Instagram